Damien Perquis (footballer, born 1986)

-Damien Perquis ([damjɛ̃ pɛʁkis]; born 8 March 1986) is a French footballer who plays as a goalkeeper for Saint-Amand FC.
+Damien Perquis ([damjɛ̃ pɛʁkis]; born 8 March 1986) is a French former footballer who plays as a goalkeeper.
 He has formerly played professionally for Caen and Valenciennes.

 He became first-choice goalkeeper in 2012, when he succeeded Alexis Thébaux in Caen.

 In July 2020, after returning to Valenciennes FC from a loan spell at Dutch Eerste Divisie club TOP Oss, Perquis signed with lower league side Saint-Amand FC, who competed in the Régional 1 Ligue Hauts-de-France, one of the sixth tiers of the French football league system.
 He made the decision to move to the club after talking to Grégory Pujol who had also joined the club.